meliao/osdc_support/faq.rst

 How do I contribute a new public data set?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  Please contact us and we can set up a folder where you place your public data for the community to use.
+  Please `contact us <support@opensciencedatacloud.org>`_ and we can set up a folder where you place your public data for the community to use.

 .. _osdc-6: